-The Hemker problem is considered to be closer to applications than many other examples which are often used for testing discretizations of convection-diffusion problems.
-It can be thought of as a model of a hot column (circle) with normalized temperature T = 1, where the heat is transported in the direction of the convection.
-In this setting, a boundary layer appears in the upwind direction at the circle, reaching from the bottom (0, -1) to the top (0, 1) of the circle.
+The Hemker problem can be thought of as a model of a hot column (circle) with normalized temperature T = 1, where the heat is transported in the direction of the convection.
+In this setting, a boundary layer appears in the upwind direction at the circle, reaching from the bottom (0,-1) to the top (0,1) of the circle.
 On the bottom and the top of the circle, interior layers start which spread in the direction of the convection.